draftedus/tangram/tree/README.md

 Tangram tree contains the code for training and making predictions on gradient boosted decision trees.

 Tree models consist of a bias and a series of trees.
+To make a prediction:

+`y_predict = bias + output_tree_1 + output_tree_2 + ... + output_tree_n`

-## Prediction
+## Tree Basics

-Before we go through an example to see how we make predictions using tree models, let's cover some tree basics.
+Before we go through an example prediction, lets cover some tree basics.
 In Tangram, a tree model is represented as a list of nodes.
+There are two types of nodes:

+- `BranchNode`
+- `LeafNode`

-Each node is either a `BranchNode` if it is an internal node, or a `LeafNode` if it is a terminal node.
+A `BranchNode` is an internal tree node and a `LeafNode` is a terminal node.
 A `BranchNode` has a split describing how to decide whether an example should go to the left or right subtree.
+There are two types of splits:

+- `Continuous`
+- `Categorical`

-There are two types of splits: continous splits and categorical splits.
-If the feature we are using to split examples is a numeric feature, we use a continuous split: all examples with feature value less than or equal to the split threshold value go to the left subtree, and all examples with a feature value greater go to the right subtree.
-If the feature we are using to split examples is an enum feature, we use a categorical split where the direction we should split based on the enum variant is encoded by the split.
+We use `Continuous` splits for numeric features where all examples whose feature value is less than or equal to the threshold go to the left subtree and the rest go to the right.
+We use `Categorical` splits for enum features where a subset of enum variants should go to the left subtree and the others to the right.

+In code:

-**Continuous Split**:
+**`Continuous` Split**:

 ```rust
 pub struct BranchSplitContinuous {